Updated: Feb 14, 2022

 What is considered workplace harassment in California and how to report it.

 In California, as in most states, harassment in the workplace may be a violation of the law.
-California law prohibits harassment of all kinds and requires employers to coach supervisors on the way to prevent and any kind of harassment in the workplace
+California law prohibits harassment of all kinds and requires employers to coach supervisors on the way to prevent and any kind of workplace harassment in California.

 Workplace Harassment # 1: Quid Pro Quo